 Partners: Michaels Development Co.
 (Lead), East Side Riders

-Project Overview: Install rooftop solar panels on over 50 qualifying single-family residences in Watts.
+Project Overview: Install rooftop solar panels on 54 qualifying single-family residences in Watts.

 DASH BUS ELECTRIFICATION

 Project Overview: The DASH is going electric!
-The DASH Watts bus route will be improved with 10 battery-electric buses that will replace existing CNG/propane buses and add 5 charging stations to create a fully electric local bus line.
+The DASH Watts bus route will be improved with 10 battery-electric buses that will replace existing CNG/propane buses and add 5 charging stations to create the first fully electric local bus fleet in Los Angeles.

 Partners: LA Department of Transportation (LADOT)